chrisweather/RocMQTTdisplay/README.md

 Please share your experience, bugs and ideas for improvements via GitHub Issues function in English or Deutsch.

 <img src="doc/InAction1.jpg" width="80%" alt="Trainstation with display"/>
 Roc-MQTT-Display in action in Volkers model railroad installation.
-Thanks for sharing.
+Thanks for sharing.<br/><br/>

 This project is also compatible now with the great display adaptors from this project [MobaLedLib 0.87" OLED-Adapter](https://wiki.mobaledlib.de/anleitungen/oled/oled-adapter).
 Here you can find [**4 displays in action**](https://github.com/chrisweather/RocMQTTdisplay/assets/23246503/4d15ef67-ca1c-4e37-88cf-b6d6ea18246c).
 Based on the OLED-Adapter with four 0.87" 128x32 displays.